LeoWorde/Mathematical-Modeling-Methods/README.md

-# Monte-Carlo-simulation
+# Mathematical modeling methods
-One of the mathematical modeling methods
+Used to store and share my modeling methods